jinjagit/rust-on-rails/README.md

 1. Add the helix gem + `bundle install`
 2. rails generate helix:crate some_crate
 3. go to crate root + `cargo build`
-4. `bundle install` again (to pick up crate as gem - not sure this is needed)
+4. `bundle install` again (to pick up crate as gem - not sure this is needed, but maybe 1st time after crate created?)
 5. Run `rake build` (succeeds but ends with segmentation fault = not very reassuring)

-Repeat 3 - 5 as edit the Ruby in the Rust file.
+Repeat 3 & 5 as edit the Rust file.